 In 2017, Jacksonville Fire & Emergency Services continued with its Class 3 ISO rating and applied to be recognized for its fourth accreditation.
 At that time, there were 84 career firefighters and staff, 1 part-time employee, 5 volunteer firefighters, 5 Engines, 1 Ladder Truck, 1 Rescue Truck, 1 Quint, 3 Squads, and 3 boats, along with other support/special vehicles and trailers.

 In 2018, Jacksonville Fire & Emergency Services became an accredited agency for the fourth time.

 In 2020, Jacksonville Fire & Emergency Services received a Class 2 ISO rating.

-The department fleet includes 5 Engines (2 are reserve engines), 1 Ladder Truck, 1 Rescue Truck, 1 Quint, 4 Squads, 3 boats, 1 ATV, in addition to other support/special vehicles and trailers.
+The department fleet includes 6 Engines (3 reserve engines), 1 Ladder Truck, 1 Rescue Truck, 1 Quint, 4 Squads, 3 boats, and 1 ATV, in addition to other support/special vehicles and trailers.